North Macedonia: Tourism

 Tourism plays a significant role in the economy of North Macedonia accounting for 6.7% of its GDP in 2016.
 The annual income from tourism was estimated at 38.5 billion denars (€616 million) in that year.
 Following its independence, the most serious negative impact on tourism performance occurred due to the armed conflicts taking place in 2001.
 The number of foreign visitors has been on the rise since, with a 14.6% increase in 2011.
 In 2019, North Macedonia received 1,184,963 tourist arrivals out of which 757,593 foreign.
-Most numerous are tourists from Turkey, neighboring Serbia, Greece and Bulgaria, Poland and other countries of Western Europe.
+Most numerous are tourists from Turkey, neighbouring Serbia, Greece and Bulgaria, Poland and other countries of Western Europe.
 The biggest bulk of tourists, approximately 60% of the million tourists that visited the country in 2017, was situated in Skopje and the southwestern region of the country.

 The most significant tourism branches are lake tourism as there are three lakes in Ohrid, Prespa and Dojran and over 50 small glacial lakes of variable sizes, mountainous tourism as there are 16 mountains higher than 2,000 metres.
 Other forms of tourism also include rural and ecotourism, city tourism and cultural tourism, represented through gastronomy, traditional music, cultural celebrations and cultural heritage sites.

 Infrastructure

 Transport

 North Macedonia (along with Montenegro, Bosnia and Herzegovina and Kosovo) belongs to the less-developed southern region of the former Yugoslavia.
 It suffered severe economic difficulties after independence, when the Yugoslav internal market collapsed and subsidies from Belgrade ended.
 In addition, it faced many of the same problems faced by other former socialist East European countries during the transition to a market economy.
 Its main land and rail exports route, through Serbia, remains unreliable with high transit costs, thereby affecting the export of its formerly highly profitable, early vegetables market to Germany.

-North Macedonia's IT market increased 63.8% year on year in 2007, which was the fastest growing in the Adriatic region.

-North Macedonia is in its position a continental country in the middle of the Balkan peninsula, and the main transport links in the country are those that connect the different parts of the peninsula (transbalkan links).
+North Macedonia is a landlocked country in the middle of the Balkan peninsula, and the main transport links in the country are those that connect the different parts of the peninsula (trans-Balkan links).
 Particularly important is the connection between north–south and Vardar valley, which connects Greece with the rest of Europe.
+As of 2019, there were 10,591 km of roads, of which about 6000 km were paved.